coreos/coreos-kubernetes/Documentation/deploy-master.md

 ## Start Services

-Now that we've defined all of our units and written our TLS certificates to disk, we're ready to start the Master components.
+Now that we've defined all of our units and written our TLS certificates to disk, we're ready to start the master components.

 ### Load Changed Units